 I Have Sold a Plot of Land.
 Can I Claim Anything Against My Income Tax?

-The process of selling a plot of land can be long and challenging for many reasons.
+The process of a land sale can be long and challenging for many reasons.
 There are the extensive legal procedures that are required anytime you are selling a property.
 Looking for a buyer, even if you have a real estate agent, can be mentally and emotionally draining.
 On top of all that, anytime there are large sums of money at stake or to be moved around, your stress levels can go through the roof.

 If you have sold a plot of land, there is often an understandable desire to know if there are any parts of that process that you can claim against your income tax to recoup some of the expense.
 Transfers of land titles, sale of property and anything that falls under the realm of real estate can have a maze of potential taxes and credits that may or may not apply so it helps to get a bird’s eye of the whole picture to know what applies to your situation.